Deterministic Policy Gradient for Reinforcement Learning with Continuous Time and State: Main Theoretical Results

 \begin{rmk}

-\Cref{thm:pg} is analogous to the DPG formula for discrete-time Markov decision processes \citep{silver2014deterministic}.
-The function $A^\phi$ plays the role of advantage function used in discrete-time DPG, and has been referred to as the advantage \textit{rate} function in \citet{zhao2023policy}.
-To see it, assume $\beta=0$, and for any given $N\in \mathbb N$, consider the discrete-time version of \Cref{eq:cost_phi}:
+\Cref{prop:pg} is analogous to the DPG formula for discrete-time Markov decision processes \citep{silver2014deterministic}.
+The function $A^\phi$ plays the role of advantage function used in discrete-time DPG, and has been referred to as the advantage \textit{rate} function in \citep{zhao2023policy}.
+Recall that the advantage function in discrete-time RL is defined as the difference between the $Q$-function and value function for a given policy $\mu$ \cite{sutton1999policy,silver2014deterministic}.
+It measures how much better a specific action $a$ is compared to the average action in any given state $s$ under some policy $\mu$.
+It reduces variance in policy gradient methods, with clearer and more stable learning signals.